CodeBotD/mcp-ssh-orchestrator-test/README.md

 > *"This is what infrastructure-as-code should have been.
 Declarative security for AI access."* - Platform Engineer

-> *"The audit logs saved my butt during our SOC 2 audit."* - Security Engineer
+> *"The structured audit logs make incident response so much easier."* - Security Engineer

 ## 🤝 Contributing